Kmagameguy/learning/README.md

 Where the `!!` operator is doing the heavy lifting.  `!!a` is the equivalent of `!(!a)`, in which the inner `!` converts the value of a to false if it is "truthy", or `true` if a is falsy.
 This gets us a boolean value (albeit the opposite of what we wanted).
 Then the outer `!` flips the `true` or `false` value, returning the expected boolean value.

+## Classes

+### Instance Variables

+Signified by an `@` symbol before the variable name, instance variables are used to keep track of an object's _state_.
+These variables exist for the lifetime of the object instance and is a simple way to tie data to objects.

 ## Synonyms
 `raise` and `fail` are synonyms.
 `.collect()` and `.map()` are synonyms.